gomrinal/Challenge/README.md

 # Challenge

+## Data Science/Analysis Part:
+- Please refer the Notebook i.e Analysis.ipynb

 ## SQL Questions:
 - Note:
 - You can copy & paste my queries in the editor directly for seeing the results.
 - Link: https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL

-### Q-1 How many orders were shipped by speedy express in total?
+### Q-2.1 How many orders were shipped by speedy express in total?

 ```sql
 select count(*) as NumberofOrders